 When we know that search engine ranking and CTR are deeply related, discussing the importance of CTR is really insignificant.
 Rather I would stress on improving the Click Through Rate (CTR).

-In this article, I would like to share my findings and experiences to increase sites’ CTR.
-And a few practical tips on how to improve organic CTR on Google search results page.
+In this article, I would like to share my findings and experiences to increase sites’ CTR as well as a few practical tips to get more organic clicks on search results.

 What is Click Through Rate (CTR)?

 The Click Through Rate (CTR) is calculated by dividing the link clicks by total impressions.
-It is shown in terms of percentage.
-It depicts the number of times a link is clicked as against the link appeared on the search results.
+It is shown in terms of percentage to describe the number of times a link is clicked as against the link appeared on the search results.

 In Google Search Console, you can have the CTR for the keywords as well as for the pages.